afruehstueck/tileGAN/README.md

 ```

 ### Acknowledgements
 Our project is based on [ProGAN](https://github.com/tkarras/progressive_growing_of_gans).
-We'd like to thank Tero Karras et al. for their great work.
+We'd like to thank Tero Karras et al. for their great work and for making their code available.